razor-x/eve-overview/README.md

 Source for your personal blog running on Jekyll and Foundation 5.
 Just clone and blog: create the `_posts` and `_drafts` folder.

+Lots of baked in features that work even if you don't want to use Foundation.

 - Bare bones [Jekyll](http://jekyllrb.com/) blog: HTML5 & CSS3 ready.
 - Automatically publish to [GitHub pages](http://pages.github.com/) with [Travis CI](https://travis-ci.org/).
 - Running [Foundation by ZURB](http://foundation.zurb.com/).